brooklynrail/brooklynrail-platform/content/events/2023/04/aesthetic-confessions-almine-rech.md

 ---
-title: "Aesthetic Confessions: Almine Rech Gallery"
+title: "Aesthetic Confessions: Almine Rech"
 deck: Featuring Almine Rech-Picasso and Phyllis Tuchman, with Michael Kelleher
 summary: Gallerist Almine Rech-Picasso joins Rail Editor-at-Large Phyllis Tuchman for a conversation.
 We conclude with a poetry reading by Michael